Who we are

 To read more about our Wellbeing initiatives that we implement for our team, please click here.

 From humble beginnings Di Jones changed the face of real estate and inspired a new generation of real estate service.
 Tenacious and determined, Di Jones was a trailblazer, who recognised the role that women play in the decision making during the sale and purchase of a home and vowed to give them the attention they deserved.

-At a party in Bellevue Hill, Di met Bill Jones, a hotelier and successful auctioneer.
+At a party in Bellevue Hill, Di met Bill Jones, a successful auctioneer.
 They married and Di turned her focus to raising a family.
-This changed after their second child Matthew, was born with brain damage.
+This changed after their second child Matthew, was born with severe brain damage.
 Di returned to work to support their decision to send him to the Rudolf Steiner special school Warrah.

 Di and Bill purchased a Raine & Horne franchise in Glebe in 1980 and Di commenced her career in real estate.
-Their approach was to hit the pavement and door knock and Di was soon recognised as a formidable sales person.
+Their approach was to hit the pavement and door knock and Di was soon recognised as a formidable salesperson.
 A year later Di began her career in the Eastern Suburbs, in the fiercely competitive Woollahra/Paddington area when they took over Raine & Horne in Woollahra.

 They then purchased Richardson & Wrench Woollahra which became one of the top 5 performers in the national network the entire eight years Di and Bill owned the office.
 Di was consistently named in the Top 2 in the network for sales performance and her reputation grew as someone who listed the 'best' properties in the area and achieved top prices for them, with a clearance rate at auction close to 100 percent.

 In 1989 Di and Bill sold the Richardson & Wrench Woollahra office and Di remained as a sales consultant in the business.

 Still feeling dissatisfied by corporate structures, Di Jones Real Estate was opened in 1992.